All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Wegovy's most common side effects are gastrointestinal: nausea, diarrhea, vomiting, constipation, and stomach pain.
 These tend to be worst during the dose escalation phase and improve as the body adjusts.

 For BED patients, the gastrointestinal side effects deserve special attention.
 Nausea and vomiting, while medically manageable, could be psychologically distressing for someone with an eating disorder.
-There is also a risk that significant appetite suppression could push some patients from binge eating toward restriction.
-Ongoing monitoring by a provider familiar with eating disorders is essential.
+There's also a risk that significant appetite suppression could push some patients from binge eating toward restriction.
+Ongoing monitoring by a provider familiar with eating disorders is important.

 Who Might Benefit